 Pharmaceutical companies on-board the European repository

 Pharmaceutical companies (manufactures or parallel distributors) on-board the European Medicines Verification System (EMVS) via the European Hub.
 On-boarding the Hub is a prerequisite for the company to be able to upload information about their medicines into the repository and bring serialized packs to the market.
-Having on-boarded the Hub is also a pre-requisite for testing and using the system in Finland.
+Having on-boarded the Hub is also a pre-requisite for using the system in Finland.

 The company entity connecting to the Hub is called an OBP (on-boarding partner).
 A maximum of two connections/per OBP will be granted (on a European level).

 Pharmaceutical companies start the on-boarding process by contacting the European Medicines Verification Organisation (EMVO) which is the body governing the Hub EMVO.

 EMVO gives more detailed information about the on-boarding process on its website.